 The Executive Committee of the Commission has the authority to take any action when necessary in behalf of the Commission between regular meetings of the Commission.
 It has the general supervision of the affairs of the Commission and may prepare any recommendations for its review and action.
-In addition the Executive Committee provides direction to the Executive Assistant in the conduct of the affairs of the Commission when required.
+In addition the Executive Committee provides direction to the Executive Director in the conduct of the affairs of the Commission when required.

 Chrissie Castro (Diné & Chicana) is the Chair of the Los Angeles City and County Native American Indian Commission, and co-led the change to replace Columbus Day with Indigenous Peoples Day in the city and County of Los Angeles; She was a co-founder of Indigenous Women Rise, which organized the Indigenous women’s contingent of 1,000 Indigenous Women at the Women’s March in DC.
 She is the Network Weaver of the Native Voice Network, a national network of 35+ Native-led organizations that mobilize through indigenous cultural values; and recently launched two projects to build community and political power of Native communities – locally, the California Native Vote Project and nationally, Advance Native Political Leadership